brianhenryhf/deposits_exercise/README.md

 # Deposits Exercise

-A tradeline on a credit report represents an account, such as a specific credit card.
+A tradeline on a credit report represents an account, such as a credit card or car loan.

 In the codebase, the following exists: